 - Fargo-Moorhead is a thriving, close-knit community located off Interstate 94.
 Consistently ranked one of the safest and best communities in which to live, it’s a bustling college town with more than 30,000 students.
-The financial services website Nerdwallet.com recently named Moorhead as the Best Small City in America in its 2015 rankings.
+The financial services website Nerdwallet.com recently named Moorhead as the Best Small City in America.

 - In a national survey, students say Minnesota State University Moorhead is committed to their personal and professional success through active, collaborative learning and faculty-mentored research and creative projects

 - Students routinely earn honors for their academic achievements, including 12 Goldwater Scholars named in 13 years.